To the parents of Clarkston Junior High and Sashabaw Middle School Cross Country athletes:

 Type of Meets

 A dual meet involves just two schools competing against each other.
-An invitational can be a small number of schools (Rochester will have about 10) to many many schools (Oakland County Meet will ).
-All these schools are competing against each other.
+A jamboree may have 8 to 10 schools.
+An invitational can be as many as 40 or more schools.
+All of these schools are competing against each other.

-You will be provided with a racing short, and tank top, along with sweatpants and hooded sweatshirt with the school logos on them.
+You will be provided with a racing short, and singlet (tank top).
 These are turned in at the end of the season.
-You are not to practice with the racing short or tank top.
+You are not to practice with the racing short or singlet.
 You should have clothes that are appropriate for the weather.
 Be prepared, the weather changes often here in the great state of Michigan .
 Hot days will require shorts and a t-shirt or tank top.
 Colder days will require sweats (wind pants and long sleeve T or sweatshirt).

 You are what you eat.
 Your body is an incredible machine, capable of releasing tons of energy from the fuel you provide it (food).
 The better the fuel (food) you put in your body the better it will be able to run.
 Junk food (slow food) does little for your running.
 Most are little more than packets of colored sugar.
 Eating sugar will give you energy for a short period of time and then will make you crash (sugar low).
 When you crash you will have less energy than you did before you ate the sugar, leaving you slow, sluggish, and weak.
 Sugar from a candy bar will not last long enough in your body to help you in a race.
 If it did you would see the start line of the Olympic track littered with Reeses Peanut Butter Cup wrappers.
 Let your competition eat junk food, in fact, let them eat your junk food, especially on race day!